 Atypical symptoms when withdrawing from Tramadol include:

-- Panic attacks;
+- Panic attacks

-- Severe anxiety;
+- Severe anxiety

-- Numbness and tingling in extremities.
+- Numbness and tingling in extremities

-In most cases, tramadol withdrawal (Ultram Withdrawal) will start showing symptoms in 12–20 hours after the last dose.
+In most cases, tramadol withdrawal will start showing symptoms from 12–20 hours after the last dose.

-- The typical dose;
+- The typical dose.

-- The duration of use;
+- The duration of use.

 Tramadol withdrawal lasts longer than that of other opioids.
 Acute withdrawal symptoms can last seven days or more.
 Typically they last three to four days for codeine and codeine analogs.
 Certain psychological symptoms such as depression and a general feeling of unease may last even longer.

 The reason behind the debilitating withdrawal symptoms is the body’s craving for endorphins.
 Without taking more opioids, there are not enough endorphins to fill the newly created receptors.
 Traditional detox methods only address the symptoms of withdrawal.
 The only way to really stop the tramadol dependence is to rebalance the endorphin production in the body.
 Until the endorphin-receptor balance is brought back to its original state, a person will continue to suffer through dependency, detox, relapse, and a disrupted life.